davidkowalk/fitting_toolkit/docs/functions.md

 |**kwargs  || Additional arguments passed to `pyplot.subplots()`

-If the upper and lower bounds were generated with a custom resolution, the same resolution must be provided in the `confidence_resolution` parameter.
+If the upper and lower bounds were generated with a custom resolution, the same resolution must be provided in the `model_resolution` parameter.

 You may also pass keyword arguments to `matplotlib.pyplot.subplots()` via `**kwargs`.
 For comprehensive documentation please consult [`subplots()`](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.subplots.html), [`figure()`](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.figure.html#matplotlib.pyplot.figure) and [`add_plot()`](https://matplotlib.org/stable/api/_as_gen/matplotlib.figure.Figure.add_subplot.html#matplotlib.figure.Figure.add_subplot).